 To run your program click on Debug > Start Debugging (or press F5).
 Visual Studio will analyze the code for errors and compile it.

-When running the program, a console window will open displaying the message
+When the program runs, a console window will open displaying the message

 Hello, world in C++ from LuisLlamas.es!